cpanican/capstone/ml/README.md

 The ratio of training set to validation set is **1000 : 100**.

+## Generating your own dataset

+In order to generate your own dataset, you must run `python3 PalmTracker.py` and follow the instructions in the terminal.

+Instructions:
+1. Enter gesture name.
+This will create 2 folders in /Dataset/ directory
+2. After loading, press 'i' to generate training data, 't' to generate test data.
+3. Press 'q' to quit the program

+The process may take a while since 1000 images will be captured as training set, and 100 images will be captured for validation set.
+Make sure to have a static background for best results.

-## How to train the model
+## How to train your own dataset

-To train your model, open `ModelTrainer.ipynb` in jupyter notebook to train your model.
-If you don't have jupyter notebook installed, you can convert the `ModelTrainer.ipynb` to `ModelTrainer.py` file by running this command in your terminal `ipython nbconvert --to python ModelTrainer.ipynb`.
+Open `ModelTrainer.ipynb` in jupyter notebook to train your model.
+You will have to add more classes in the code if you want to add more gestures.

+Note: If you don't have jupyter notebook installed, you can convert the `ModelTrainer.ipynb` to `ModelTrainer.py` file by running this command in your terminal `ipython nbconvert --to python ModelTrainer.ipynb`.
 Now you can just run `python3 ModelTrainer.py` to train your model.

-## How to run the RealTime prediction
+## How to run the realtime prediction

 Run `python3 ContinuousGesturePredictor.py` and you will see a window named **Video Feed** appear on screen.
 Wait for a while until a window named **Thresholded** appears.